4 Reaction Rates and Rate Expressions

 The last thing I need to do is to assess the accuracy of the resulting Arrhenius expression.
 The criteria for assessing the accuracy were presented earlier in this chapter.

 The uncertainty in \(k_0\), that is the difference between the upper and lower limits of the 95% confidence interval, is 4.69 x 107 L mol-1 min-1.
 This is quite large compared to the estimated value of \(k_0\), 6.97 x 106 L mol-1 min-1.
 Estimated pre-exponential factors are often found to have large uncertainties.
 The uncertainty in the activation energy is 10.5 kJ mol-1 (18%) compared to the estimated value of 57.3 kJ mol-1.
-The coefficient of determination is quite close to 1.0, however, and the model plot shows good agreement between the experimental data and the model with no trends in the deviations.
-Overall, it appears that the experimental data are consistent with the Arrhenius expression.
+The coefficient of determination is quite close to 1.0.
+While the model plot shows good agreement between the experimental data and the model there does appear to be a trend in the deviations.
+At low \(T_{-1}\) the points fall above the line, and intermediate values they are below it, and at the the largest value it is again above the line.
+Nonetheless, the deviations are small, and it appears that the experimental data are consistent with the Arrhenius expression within the range of temperatures studied.

 Note